Introduction to AbaPerls

 3. The AbaPerls subsystem structure, particularly the second part, The AbaPerls SQL directory structure.

-4. How AbaPerls loads a file, to understand what ABASQL is doing behind your back.
+4. How AbaPerls loads a file, to understand what ABASQL does behind your back.

 5. The command description for ABASQL.